headlamp-k8s/headlamp/README.md

 [#headlamp](https://kubernetes.slack.com/messages/headlamp) channel
 in the Kubernetes Slack.

-## Roadmap
+## Roadmap / Release Planning

-If you are interested in the direction of the project, we maintain a [Roadmap](https://github.com/headlamp-k8s/headlamp/projects/2) for it with the biggest changes planned so far.
+If you are interested in the direction of the project, we maintain a [Roadmap](https://github.com/orgs/headlamp-k8s/projects/1/views/1) for it, with the biggest changes planned so far, as well as a [board](https://github.com/orgs/headlamp-k8s/projects/1/) tracking each release.

 ## License